Homophobia: Internalized

+The effect of these ideas depends on how much and which they have consciously and subconsciously internalized.
+These negative beliefs can be mitigated with education, life experience, and therapy, especially with gay-friendly psychotherapy/analysis.
+Internalized homophobia also applies to conscious or unconscious behaviors which a person feels the need to promote or conform to cultural expectations of heteronormativity or heterosexism.
+This can include repression and denial coupled with forced outward displays of heteronormative behavior for the purpose of appearing or attempting to feel "normal" or "accepted".
+Other expressions of internalized homophobia can also be subtle.
+Some less overt behaviors may include making assumptions about the gender of a person's romantic partner, or about gender roles.
+Some researchers also apply this label to LGBTQ people who support "compromise" policies, such as those that find civil unions acceptable in place of same-sex marriage.

-Researcher Iain R. Williamson, in his 1998 paper "Internalized Homophobia and Health Issues Affecting Lesbians and Gay Men" finds the term homophobia to be "highly problematic" but for reasons of continuity and consistency with the majority of other publications on the issue retains its use rather than using more accurate but obscure terminology.
+Researcher Iain R. Williamson finds the term homophobia to be "highly problematic", but for reasons of continuity and consistency with the majority of other publications on the issue retains its use rather than using more accurate but obscure terminology.
 The phrase internalized sexual stigma is sometimes used in place to represent internalized homophobia.
 An internalized stigma arises when a person believes negative stereotypes about themselves, regardless of where the stereotypes come from.
 It can also refer to many stereotypes beyond sexuality and gender roles.
 Internalized homophobia can cause discomfort with and disapproval of one's own sexual orientation.
 Ego-dystonic sexual orientation or egodystonic homophobia, for instance, is a condition characterized by having a sexual orientation or an attraction that is at odds with one's idealized self-image, causing anxiety and a desire to change one's orientation or become more comfortable with one's sexual orientation.
 Such a situation may cause extreme repression of homosexual desires.
 In other cases, a conscious internal struggle may occur for some time, often pitting deeply held religious or social beliefs against strong sexual and emotional desires.
-This discordance can cause clinical depression, and a higher rate of suicide among LGBT youth (up to 30 percent of non-heterosexual youth attempt suicide) has been attributed to this phenomenon.
+This discordance can cause clinical depression, and a higher rate of suicide among LGBTQ youth (up to 30 percent of non-heterosexual youth attempt suicide) has been attributed to this phenomenon.
 Psychotherapy, such as gay affirmative psychotherapy, and participation in a sexual-minority affirming group can help resolve the internal conflicts, such as between religious beliefs and sexual identity.
 Even informal therapies that address understanding and accepting of non-heterosexual orientations can prove effective.
 Many diagnostic "Internalized Homophobia Scales" can be used to measure a person's discomfort with their sexuality and some can be used by people regardless of gender or sexual orientation.
-Critics of the scales note that they presume a discomfort with non-heterosexuality which in itself enforces heternormativity.
+Critics of the scales note that they presume a discomfort with non-heterosexuality which in itself enforces heteronormativity.